Information for ambulance clinicians

 5. Can I still use the service if I have no phone signal or access to Wi-Fi?

-If you have poor mobile phone signal and are unable to use Wi-Fi, you can access prof-to-prof telephone advice by calling your Health Board’s unique Dial-In Number from a landline.
+Alternatively, you can use your Health Board’s unique Dial-In Number from any phone.
 If you do not know your Dial-In Number, please email hello@consultantconnect.org.uk.

 6. I have forgotten my password; what should I do?